3dkrender/woocommerce-steem-payment-method/readme.txt

 = Details =

 * There is no extra transaction fee.
-Payments are made directly between customer and store owner via SteemConnect.
+Payments are made directly between customer and store owner via [SteemLogin](https://steemlogin.com/).
 * This plugin will automatically detect if payment was made once it is posted to Steem Blockchain.
 * If payment is not completed within several minutes of submitting an order an automatic payment reminder email will be sent to the customer with instructions for submitting payment.
 This is a fallback for 1) the customer doesn't complete the transaction, and 2) the payment detection functionality in this plugin stops working for any reason.
 * Currency exchange rate between FIAT and STEEM/SBD is automatically calculated at time of checkout.